bhavyakakwani/TIC-TAC-TOE/README.md

 # Data Files Used

-1) project.txt: Contains the details of all the members.
+1) **project.txt**: Contains the details of all the members.
-2) temp.txt: Used to store data from project.txt for temporary basis many times throughout the project.
+2) **temp.txt**: Used to store data from project.txt for temporary basis many times throughout the project.